 Vanessa CL Weiner

 Vanessa’s first experience with yoga was a gift certificate from her husband for classes together in 2002.
 What she didn’t know is that it would bring her back to the centered feeling she had during her childhood as a gymnast when her dad taught her to meditate.
 A new mom when she and her husband took that first class, Vanessa found herself repeatedly called back to the mat to re-connect with her center.
 A few years later when her kids needed their own tools to find balance and centering, it became clear to Vanessa that she needed to become a teacher.
 Since that time, Vanessa has felt fortunate to study with some of the leading teachers in this field, which has guided the formation of ResilientKids.
 Her certifications include:

-- Mindful Schools’ year-long certification, Mindfulness with Youth
+- Mindful Education Institute/Mindful Schools’ year-long certification: Mindfulness with Youth

 - all three levels of Jennifer Cohen’s Little Flower Yoga teacher training; a 135-hour Yoga Alliance-certified program

-- Amy Saltzman’s Still Quiet Place training in leading mindfulness for kids
+- Amy Saltzman’s Still Quiet Place training in facilitating mindfulness for kids

 - Rolf Gates’ 200-hour vinyasa yoga teacher training

 - Pre- and post-natal yoga through Leslie Lytle at OmMama